Career OpportunitiesEmporia Public Schools

 Certified or Licensed Professional positions require a license from the State of Kansas.
 Questions regarding license requirements should be directed to your degree granting university and the Certification Section of the Teacher Licensure Department of Education in Topeka, Kansas, 785-296-2288.

-An application for professional employment should include the following documents.
+An application for professional employment should include the following documents to be considered complete.
 Most documents may be attached to the application or mailed directly to the Human Resources Office.

 - On-line application